 The next step in my imaginings was that I might find someone with a camper or motor home, who was also a writer, or an artist, or of some other sedentary profession, who might like to drive across the United States ver-r-r-ry slo-o-oly—that is, not going any further in a day than I could walk.
 Their profession could keep them busy while I was walking.
 I would pay for their gas.
 It would be the ideal solution.
 I started talking about this idea, hoping that the message would float through the ether to the right person.

 It did reach a willing person: a person with mobile eating and sleeping quarters.
-Hank was a widower in his seventies.
+Sam was a widower in his seventies.
 He had been a Captain in the Coast Guard and he was spending his retirement years driving around the country in his thirty two foot motor home.
+He circumscribed the country once a year.
 But when he offered to provide transportation for me, I was reluctant; he was not the person I was envisioning.
 First, he was a man, and I had imagined a woman.
 Secondly, although he was someone for whom I had done a landscape design and was always friendly, I thought him somewhat overbearing.
 He thought toilet jokes were funny.
 He didn’t like the “subversive” young people in Port Townsend, with whom I identified despite my age.